lrcong1/ColorCluster/README.md

 ## Code Summary

-- Load color descriptions from a CSV file.
+- Load color descriptions from the color.csv file.
 - Define common base colors.
 - Identify base color in each description.
 - Group descriptions by identified base color or 'other'.